 Key Area: 1a - Funding: Professional and financial support How well supported and resourced is SACRE, by the LA exercising its statutory responsibilities?
 Requires improvement/struggling A SACRE in this position would: have no financial or management support to help SACRE to meet and operate.
 Members are unable to communicate with each other.
 There is no professional support.
 Developing A SACRE with developing practice would: have financial and management support to allow it to exist.
 Representatives of the LA receive papers and/or attend meetings but there is limited subject specialist advice available.
 There are resources for basic SACRE functions (such as a place to meet and a minute taker) but there is no specific budget for the SACRE and little opportunity for the SACRE to take initiatives requiring funding.
 Established A SACRE with established practice would: access to some subject specialist advice and is informed of local and national initiatives.
 The LA is represented at meetings and can provide a means of communication with the wider LA.
 The SACRE has a modest budget which enables it to fund some initiatives.
 Meetings are clerked and the clerk maintains communication with the Chair and other members between meetings as needed. ~ Advanced A SACRE with advanced practice would: be well supported by a subject specialist who provides effective advice and is well informed about the provision and quality of RE in the LA and about national developments.
 Representatives of the LA attend meetings and the SACRE is also attended by a lead officer from the LA who can provide a strong link between the work of the SACRE and the wider LA.
 SACRE's plans are linked to other local work and projects.
 SACRE has a strategic, costed development plan.
 SACRE has access to funds to enable it to make decisions about its priorities and ensure these can be properly resourced.
-Where are we and where do we find evidence to support this?
-Where are we and where do we find evidence to support this?
-Updated June 2024 Specialist RE adviser in post and attends area meetings and is a member of NATRE.
+Specialist RE adviser in post and attends area meetings and is a member of NATRE.
 Well-grounded in the school context and strong links with schools and the LA.
 Primary, secondary and specialist school network leads in place to support training and professional development across the county.
-Children's Services Representative and associated manager in post to support SACRE in carrying out its statutory duties.
-SACRE work also links into structures of the school-led system e.g. primary and secondary boards.
-Strong clerk in place who supports with the preparation of all meetings and actions in between.
-Modest budget allocation of £10k a year funds licenses for the Agreed Syllabus alongside training from 'RE Today' which includes termly CPD and an Annual Conference in each phase.
-Costed 3-year Development Plan in place following structure of the Self-assessment tool. leads
+Children's Services Representative new in post to support SACRE in carrying out its statutory duties.
+Modest budget allocation of £15k a year which funds some training for schools as well as local networks for RE leaders alongside the licenses for the new syllabus.
+Some support in kind in addition to the budget from children's services education department.
+Strong clerk in place who supports all meetings and preparation and actions in between meetings. t leads ntative